 The Spanish Synagogue is located a couple of blocks away from the Maisel Synagogue.
-Built on the outskirts of what was the Jewish ghetto in 1868, it was a house of worship for an increasing number of Reform Jews.
+Built on the outskirts of the Jewish ghetto in 1868, it was a house of worship for an increasing number of Reform Jews.
 Its façade is a rich expression of Moorish architecture, and the interior even more so.
 It is a place where one can lose oneself gazing at its splendid designs.

-In 1998, the 130th anniversary of its founding, it was reopened after over 20 years of being closed to the public.
+In 1998, the 130th anniversary of its founding was reopened after over 20 years of being closed to the public.
 Construction on the building began in 1868 on the spot where the Alt Schul (Old School) once stood.
 The Alt Schul was the oldest Jewish house of prayer in Prague before it was torn down.

 The Spanish Synagogue is a mind-boggling sight with its profusion of Moorish motifs of flowers and geometric patterns in brilliant reds, blues and greens with gold trim.
 The entire interior is covered with colour on the ceiling and the walls; the stained glass windows repeat the brilliant colours and patterns.
 The windows and the interior were designed by architects A. Baum and B. Münzberg; the work was completed in 1893, the same year that the city decided to tear down the old ghetto.